 The blanket flower (Gallardia) has always been a favorite and the previous owners made sure we have plenty in our garden.
 They thrive in drought and have such vibrant colors, as do Mexican hats, or prairie coneflowers (Ratibida columnifera).

-We even admit to leaving a few alyssums intentionally where they complement another plant or look pretty up against a rock or piece of dried wood.
+We even admit to leaving a few of the mustard plants intentionally where they complement another plant or look pretty up against a rock or piece of dried wood.
 We’ll never be able to pull them all or stop the reseeding, and I’m not sure we should.
 They do attract bees and offer early spring color.
-But it’s hard enough to get grass to grow in a drought and through various weeds.
-If alyssum adds to the competition too much, we’ll probably need help finding a control method.
+But it’s hard enough to get grass to grow in a drought and through various weeds; the physaria species grow most in disturbed areas, so they can fill in to prevent weeds.
+It is a give and take.